yuvi18/path-tracer/README.md

 ## To Run
 - To run the code, cd into the ray directory then render it the exact same as the ray tracing project
 - If you don't know, that means
+  - mkdir build
   - cd build
   - make -j8
   - ./bin/ray